 MAC has established a COVID-19 Working Group that is in constant contact.
 This working group provides a forum for sharing information on best practices to protect employees and the communities, as well as challenges and successes regarding their implementation.

-For an in-depth look at how MAC’s members are responding to COVID-19 read our daily update (last updated May 25, 2020) which provides detailed information on company announcements pertaining to the pandemic.
+For an in-depth look at how MAC’s members are responding to COVID-19 read our update which provides detailed information on company announcements pertaining to the pandemic.
+MAC’s newsletter focused on the industry’s response can be read in full here.

 For information on how Canada’s mining industry is engaging with Indigenous and local communities, read our resource entitled Approaches to Indigenous Community Engagement and COVID-19.